 in your relationships.

-It is always best that you come along to your first free session with me together.
+It is always best that you come along to your first session with me together.

-If you cannot, then get in touch. and we can discuss the best way forward for you.
+If you cannot, then get in touch. and we can discuss the best way forward for you, as an individual or couple.

 Whichever option you do decide on, individually, or as a couple,